Lotzy/spring-rest-aop/readme.md

     - with request parameter
     - returning JSON response

-- how to use Spring AOP with custom annotation ad point cut
+- how to use Spring AOP with custom annotation as point cut
-- how to send parameters to the adivice
+- how to send parameters to the advice
 - how to get annotated method parameters
-- how to access return value of the adivsed method
+- how to access return value of the advised method
 - how to use log4j2 with JSON layout

 # Using the project: